DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 **Programming basics**

+Our typical program
+* Input data
+* Manipulate data until it's in the form we want
+* Produce a compelling graphic
+* Examples
+* We'll work up to this one step at a time

 Python basics
 * Calculations, assignments, comments, strings and quotes, slicing, lists, built-in functions (print, type), objects and methods, tab completion, defining your own functions